hmrc/assets-frontend/assets/components/header/README.md

 Use this:

-- in services that do not require users to sign in
+- in services that do not require people to sign in
-- when a user is signed out from a service
+- when a user is signed out
-- when it's important to users that they know they are using an HMRC service
+- when it's important to people that they know they are using an HMRC service

 <div class="example">
   <div class="scale-wrapper">